shepilov-vladislav/wdb_server_aiohttp/README.md

 1. Start `wdb.server.py ` running in a container and expose port `1984` to your host computer, this will server the debugging web server.
-2. Start debugging in your app container, making sure to set `WDB_SOCKET_SERVER` to the address of the server container, and point it to the expoed port `19840` on that server.
+2. Start debugging in your app container, making sure to set `WDB_SOCKET_SERVER` to the address of the server container, and point it to the exposed port `19840` on that server.
 3. When a trace is reached, open up `http://<your-docker-hostname>:1984`